 The proximal half of the shaft is of a cylindrical shape, whereas the distal half is triangular.
 It consists of three borders known as the anterior, lateral and medial borders.
 The shaft also contains three surfaces referred to as the anterolateral, anteromedial and posterior surfaces.

 The anterior border begins at the greater tubercle and runs downward almost to the end of the bone.
-The proximal third of the border forms the lateral lip of the intertubercular sulcus.
+The proximal end of the anterior border is continuous with the lateral lip of the intertubercular sulcus.

-The lateral border thickens distally to form the lateral supracondylar ridge.
-The middle part of the border has a rough V shaped area referred to as the deltoid tubercle.
+The lateral border begins just distal to the greater tubercle of the humerus.
+It thickens distally to form the lateral supracondylar ridge.
+The middle portion of the lateral border is adjacent to the rough V shaped area referred to as the deltoid tubercle/tuberosity.

 The medial border is similar to the lateral border in that it forms the medial supracondylar ridge distally.
 The radial groove is a shallow groove that interrupts the medial border in its medial third.
-The radial nerve and profunda brachii artery are located in this groove.
+The radial nerve and deep brachial artery are located in this groove.

-The anterolateral surface has a smooth upper surface and is covered by the deltoid muscle.
-The deltoid inserts into the deltoid tubercle around the middle of the surface.
-The distal fibres of the brachialis muscle originate from the distal part of this surface.
-The lateral supracondylar ridge is a site for two muscular attachments: the brachioradialis on the proximal two thirds and the extensor carpi radialis longus on the distal third.
+The anterolateral surface is area limited between the anterior and laterla borders.
+It has a smooth proximal surface and is largely covered by the deltoid muscle.
+The deltoid inserts into the deltoid tubercle/tuberosity around the middle of the surface.
+The lateral portion of the brachialis muscle originates from the distal part of this surface, as well as from the proximla two third of the lateral supracondylar ridge.

 The posterior surface is bounded by the medial and lateral borders and is covered mostly by the medial head of the triceps brachii muscle.
 A ridge on the proximal third also gives attachment to the lateral head of the triceps brachii.